Honda Civic (ninth generation): Hybrid

 The Civic Hybrid has the latest Integrated Motor Assist (IMA) parallel hybrid system, with a new 20 kW motor – powered by lithium, a first for a Honda hybrid vehicle.
 The new battery is 5 kW more powerful, 9 kg (20 lb) lighter and takes up 36% less space.
 Battery capacity is increased from 35 kAh to 100 kAh (4.5 Ah).

 It comes with improved aerodynamics and Honda ECO Assist technology.
 The ECO Assist technology is an information system to help the driver adopt a more fuel-efficient driving style, and is proven to improve fuel economy by about 10% for Honda's hybrid vehicles in Japan.

 Production

 Production of the Civic Hybrid sedan was moved from Suzuka, Japan to Greensburg, Indiana, United States in early 2013, following the production of the Acura ILX hybrid commenced at Indiana plant in April 2012, after production capacity was expanded to 250,000.

-Safety (North American market model)
+Safety

 To improve safety, Honda used an updated ACE II body structure on 2013 Civics.
 Beginning with 2013 models, all Civics came standard with a rear-view backup camera.